Baking soda for shoes. Cleaning shoes with baking soda

 2. Baking soda and vinegar

-3. Baking soda with a bad smell
+3. Baking soda for bad smell